 When is the best time to get my puppy microchipped?

-In most states of Australia – ACT, NSW, Queensland, Victoria, SA, WA and Tasmania – getting your puppy microchipped is mandatory.
+In most states and territories of Australia – ACT, NSW, Queensland, Victoria, SA, WA and Tasmania – getting your puppy microchipped is mandatory.
 If your puppy isn’t already microchipped when you take them home, your vet can do the procedure at any time.
 Many people choose to microchip their puppy at the same time as another surgical procedure, like desexing, so that their pup is under anaesthetic at the time of the implant.

 How often do I need to microchip my dog?

 Microchips are made from biocompatible materials, which is a scientific way of saying that they last a lifetime.
 So, as long as you register your puppy’s microchip and keep your contact details up to date, microchipping means your dog has the best chance of ending up back in your loving arms.

 This relatively inexpensive procedure is well worth it for a lifetime of peace of mind.

 How much does a microchip cost?

 The RSPCA NSW estimates that a microchip can cost between $60 and $80.
-It is a one-time fee and often includes registration in a national registry.
+It is a one-time fee and may include registration in a national registry.
 Contact your local Greencross Vets to microchip your puppy today to ensure their safety and your peace of mind.